Today I’m tackling the struggle of coming up with a college grocery list!

 - rice krispies cereal

 Looking for food ideas with a healthier focus?
-Check out my grocery list for health-conscious students.
+Check out this grocery list for health-conscious students.

 I hope this college grocery list helps you on your future trips to the store!